alafezai/BigDataProt-ique/README.md

 # PRO Project - Protein Annotation with Spark and Neo4j

 This project aims to build a protein graph based on their domain compositions, using **Apache Spark** for distributed data processing and **Neo4j** for graph storage and querying.
-The goal is to automatically annotate unannotated proteins by propagating annotations from already annotated proteins through the graph.
+The goal is to automatically annotate unannotated proteins by propagating annotations from already annotated proteins.

 # Project Structure